sguzunov/docs/docs/glue42-concepts/06_windows/01_window-management/03_net/window-management-net.md

 var glueWindowOptions = new GlueWindowOptions();
 ```

-If the app is started by [**Glue42 Enterprise**](https://glue42.com/enterprise/), you can get any window startup options (regarding the app bounds, layout, etc.) by using:
+If the app is started by [**Glue42 Enterprise**](https://glue42.com/enterprise/), you can get any window startup options (regarding the app bounds, Layout, etc.) by using:

 ```csharp
 var glueWindowOptions = glue.GlueWindows.GetStartupOptions() ?? new GlueWindowOptions();